 1) Do you need a partner or a platform?

 This is the first decision.
-Agencies like AY Automate, Kanerika, and NILG.AI act as partners: they assess your needs, build custom solutions, and manage ongoing operations.
+Agencies like AY Automate, Kanerika, and RZLT act as partners: they assess your needs, build custom solutions, and manage ongoing operations.
 Platforms like UiPath and Automation Anywhere give you the tools, but you need internal teams to build and maintain automations.

 - If you have a dedicated automation CoE with RPA developers: a platform (UiPath, Automation Anywhere) gives you maximum control